IBM/predict-insurance-charges-with-autoai/README.md

 * Here you can test your model.
 Enter input data such as `age`, `bmi`, `children`, `smoker` and `region`, and then click the `Predict` button at the bottom of the screen.

-* As you can see, the model predicted I would get a premium of 4655, when I entered in age 27, bmi: 22, children: 0, smoker: no, region: southwest.
+* As you can see, the model predicted a premium of 4655, when you enter age 27, bmi: 22, children: 0, smoker: no, region: southwest.

-* To validate the prediction, I check the data file that you used to train the model, and see a row that has similar inputs to what I inputted.
-I found a male, 26 year old, with 0 children, non-smoker to get a premium of 3,900.
+* To validate the prediction, you check the data file that you used to train the model, and see a row that has similar inputs to what was inputted.
+You can find a male, 26 year old, with 0 children, non-smoker to get a premium of 3,900.
 This is relatively close to the model's prediction, so we know the model is working properly.